Topeka’s Evel Knievel Museum is one jump away from moving to Las Vegas

 TOPEKA, Kan.
 (KSNT) – Topeka has many attractions and treasures to enjoy for locals and tourists alike, but one popular destination is one step closer to leaving the capital city.

-KSNT 27 News reported in August 2021 that the Evel Knievel Museum would be leaving at some point in the near future and that time for a move may be coming into view.
+KSNT reported in August 2021 that the Evel Knievel Museum would be leaving at some point in the near future and that time for a move may be coming into view.

 He was contacted again this week and said that he could not comment on the matter except to say that “there could be some news in the next couple of months, so maybe we can do an appearance on 27 News and talk about it then.”